eduvpn/python-eduvpn-client/doc/introduction.rst

 If you experience any issues you could and should report them at our `issue tracker <https://github.com/eduvpn/python-eduvpn-client/issues>`_.
 Please don't forget to mention your OS, method of installation, eduVPN client version and instructions on how to reproduce the problem.
+If you have a problem enabling your VPN connection please also examine the `journalctl -u NetworkManager` logs.

 Source code
 -----------